 My son is spinning out of control.
 What is now?
 Oh, he’s hungry and could use a little TLC.
 Let’s do that.

 The only downtime I would have had for the day should instead be spent with my husband.
 What is now?
 Wow… I have a husband who still loves me.
-How great is that.
-How can I care for him in this moment?
+How great is that?
+How can I care for him at this moment?

 One of our students is screaming that she wants to die, presumably because her teacher read something she was writing.
 What is now?
 You know what?
 Her life is hard, and she misses her mom, and maybe she just needs someone to listen and care for a few minutes.
 Let’s do that.